 California Residency Requirement for New Driver License (DL) and Identification Card (ID) Applicants

 You will need a federal compliant card such as a passport, military ID, or REAL ID to board a domestic flight or access some federal facilities beginning October 1, 2020.
-The DMV will start offering REAL ID driver licenses and ID cards on January 22, 2018.
+The DMV started offering REAL ID driver licenses and ID cards on January 22, 2018.
 A field office visit is required to apply for a REAL ID.

 Effective July 1, 2016, pursuant to Assembly Bill (AB) 1465, all original (first-time) driver license (DL) and/or identification (ID) card applicants must present proof of California residency in addition to meeting all other existing DL/ID card requirements.
 For more information about obtaining a new DL or ID card, visit the Driver License and Identification Card Information web page.